 We also work with our partners to host newcomer skills-building workshops and programs.

-In partnership with The Ritz-Carlton, Toronto, Together Project is pleased to announce The Ritz-Carlton Succeed Through Service Newcomer Hospitality Program for the second year in a row in summer 2018.
-Through the generous support of The Ritz-Carlton Community Footprints team, this program provides an orientation to the hospitality sector for 25 refugee newcomers, ages 18 and above, with Canadian Language Benchmark Level 5 or higher.
-Classes are meeting on Tuesday evenings from 5:30-8:00 PM at The Ritz-Carlton Hotel in downtown Toronto on Monday evenings for six consecutive weeks beginning on July 15th and ending on August 26th .
-For more information please contact Together Project Director, Anna Hill at email@example.com.
+In partnership with The Ritz-Carlton, Toronto, Together Project hosted The Ritz-Carlton Succeed Through Service Newcomer Hospitality Program for the second year in a row in summer 2018.
+Through the generous support of The Ritz-Carlton Community Footprints team, this program provided an orientation to the hospitality sector for 25 refugee newcomers, ages 18 and above, with Canadian Language Benchmark Level 5 or higher.
+Classes met on Tuesday evenings from 5:30-8:00 PM at The Ritz-Carlton Hotel in downtown Toronto on Monday evenings for six consecutive weeks beginning on July 15th and ending on August 26th .
+For more information please contact Together Project Director, Anna Hill at firstname.lastname@example.org.

 The YMCA Newcomer Youth Leadership Development (NYLD) program, in partnership with the Together Project, has launched a program for refugee youth aged 12-19 in the Thorncliffe community.
 This strength-based program offers youth the opportunity to meet new friends, practice their English, build their leadership skills and get involved in their new community.